 - Impaired sense of visual coordination despite normal intelligence

 Estrogen Replacement Therapy

 Treatment for Other Medical Conditions

 - Kidney abnormalities

 - High blood pressure

 - Hashimoto's thyroiditis

-- Cardiac evaluation including both echocardiography and magnetic resonance angiography should be performed.
+- Cardiac evaluation including both echocardiography and MR angiography should be performed.

 - Puberty should be induced at an age-appropriate time and should not be delayed in hopes of achieving greater adult height.

 - Comprehensive psychological evaluation should be done to detect learning disorders.